Published by: Ingrid King. Last Updated on: November 1, 2022 by Crystal Uys

 Automatic litter boxes, sifting litter boxes, so-called self-cleaning litter boxes – they’re all designed to let humans avoid scooping the litter box.
 They’re expensive, and they simply don’t make sense to me.
 If the mechanisms in these boxes malfunction while your cat is using the box, or even if the box goes into its cleaning action while your cat is anywhere near it, she may never use the box again.

 Litter liners and litter mats

 Liners and mats are usually designed with the human in mind.
 Avoid using liners or grids – most cats don’t like them.
-Be careful about using litter mats.
-These mats are designed to trap litter so it doesn’t track, but the rough surface of some of these mats are hard on soft kitty paws and can lead to litter box avoidance for some cats.
+Be careful when choosing a litter mat.
+These mats are designed to trap litter so it doesn’t track, but the rough surfaces of some of these mats are hard on soft kitty paws and can lead to litter box avoidance for some cats.

 Most cats prefer open litter boxes.
 While some cats seem to like the privacy hooded or covered litter boxes provide, these boxes are often too small for the cat to comfortably turn around in and do their business.
 What’s worse is that they can trap odors inside, making them very unpleasant for the cat to use (the equivalent of a human port-a-potty!)
 Dust can also be a bigger problem in a covered box, as it becomes more concentrated when cats dig.

 There’s another reason why I really dislike covered boxes: they prevent guardians from seeing how the cat acts while in the box.
 Knowing what’s normal for your cat and being able to detect any changes in litter box behaviors can help detect health problems early.
 A cat who is straining in the litter box may be on the verge of being blocked, which is a life-threatening emergency.